miktim/RESTup/README.md

 #### 1. Purpose

 RESTup - JavaSE/6 HTTP server provides the RESTful API to the operating system console applications (hereinafter referred to as services).

+The server has an experimental user interface (UI) based on the WebDAV protocol.

+#### 2. HTTP RESTful API

 The following general pattern is used to communicate with the server:
 - get the list of services (GET), define service URI;
 - create a service job (POST), get the URI for the job files;